Toyota-Connected-India/zokyo/README.md

 ## Generate documentation

-After done adding a new module with necessary docstrings, make sure to run the following command to generate sphinx documentation.
+After done adding a new module with necessary docstrings, make sure to run the following command to generate sphinx documentation before submitting the PR.

 ```bash
 $ make docs